manfredsteyer/tmp/index.md

 ### Proper Usage of Effects

-In most cases, signals are bound in the template.
+In most cases, Signals are bound in the template.
 However, it happens that the desired form of output cannot be achieved via data binding.
-An example of this is outputting a signal to the console for debugging purposes.
-Another example are toasts that can be activated via services and are intended to present the value of a signal.
-For these cases, Angular provides effects:
+An example of this is outputting a Signal to the console for debugging purposes.
+Another example are toasts that can be activated via services and are intended to present the value of a Signal.
+For these cases, Angular provides Effects:

 ```typescript
 […]